 This, although somewhat true, is not exactly the case.
 There are many Master programmes that are offered in both MA vs MSc formats.
 An MA typically has a more balanced and liberal curriculum that combines desk research with class discussions, and essay writing with practical exercises in equal measure.
 Conversely, an MSc will focus heavily on theory, and put emphasis on doing lots of research and reading.

-Still, both theory and practice are actively utilised by universities in perfecting the learning experience of students, regardless of the programme format.
+Still, both theory and practice are actively utilised by universities in perfecting the learning experience of Master students, regardless of the programme format.
 As Zornitsa Licheva highlighted in an article for the Access Masters 2018-2019 Guide, theoretical studies “helps students learn the ins and outs of their field or specialisation” while “the hands-on approach of practical learning enables programme participants to polish particular skills and techniques.”

 Check out: How Master’s Programmes Differ